BharatSeva/BharatSeva-Plus-User-Interface/CONTRIBUTING.md

 - **Search existing issues**: Check to see if the issue or feature request already exists.
 - **Open a new issue**: If it doesn’t exist, create a new issue using a descriptive title.
 - **Provide details**: Include steps to reproduce the bug or describe the feature request in detail.
+- **Get Assigned**: Make sure to get the issue before you start working on any issue.

 ### 2. Fork the Repository
 To make contributions: